njd5475/Pup8Bit/README.md

 ## Contributions Welcome

 Find a bug fix it open pull request against offending branch and submit for review.
-Tests first also appreciated.
-If you want to reproduce the bug using a failing test that is probably the best way.
-I might even only accept that as as pull request in the future.
-Right now there are no tests but hope to get unit testing built with mockito and junit after adding gradle.
+Submitting failing tests first is also appreciated.
+In the future I might only accept a failing test in a pull request.
+Right now there are only a few tests but hope to add more with mockito after adding gradle.
 First things first get the basics working.